asyncapi/generator/docs/template-development.md

 > Whenever you make a change to the package.json, make sure you perform an update by running `npm install`;  this command synchronizes with the package-lock.json and validates the file.

-The following examples show some advanced configurations we can use in our `package.json` file:
+The following examples show some advanced configurations that we can use in our `package.json` file:

 ```json
 {